fredericGette/Lumia520/content/power/pulse_generator/README.md

 ![counter](counter.png)

+> [!NOTE]
+> We can also use one CD4060 instead of two CD4040 in series.
+And in addition it's possible to use its oscillator feature instead of our previous oscillator based on a inverted Schmitt trigger.
+But beware : in this case, we must use a bipolar capacitor which is bigger in size.

 ## The edge detector

 The oscillator gives us a square signal : the duration of the _high_ pulse is equal to the duration of the _low_ pause.
 As we want a short pulse (~400ms) compared to the long pause (~1 hour) we have to detect the begining of an oscillation and use it as the signal to start our own pulse.